rust-lang/rust/text/0000-stabilize-catch-panic.md

 # Motivation

+In today's Rust it's not currently possible to catch a panic by design.
+There are a number of situations, however, where catching a panic is either required for correctness or necessary for building a useful abstraction:

-It is currently defined as undefined behavior to have a Rust program panic across an FFI boundary.
+* It is currently defined as undefined behavior to have a Rust program panic across an FFI boundary.
 For example if C calls into Rust and Rust panics, then this is undefined behavior.
+Being able to catch a panic will allow writing robust C apis in Rust.
+* Abstactions like thread pools want to catch the panics of tasks being run instead of having the thread torn down (and having to spawn a new thread).

-The purpose of the unstable `thread::catch_panic` function is to solve this problem by enabling you to catch a panic in Rust before control flow is returned back over to C. As a refresher, the signature of the function looks like:
+The purpose of the unstable `thread::catch_panic` function is to solve these problems by enabling you to catch a panic in Rust before control flow is returned back over to C. As a refresher, the signature of the function looks
+like:

 ```rust
 fn catch_panic<F, R>(f: F) -> thread::Result<R>